 * Exceptions may be made for students with an A or B in Language Arts

 Apply to Be a Reading Coach

 Follow the directions on the form, including obtaining your parent’s permission and signatures.
 At this time, only students attending school in a Seattle public or private school, or Evergreen and Mt.
 Rainier High School in Highline can apply.
 Click on the application links below to download.

-We are currently accepting applications in for second semester in Seattle and Highline.
-Click on the links below to download and print PDF with detailed instructions.
+We are currently accepting applications in for Team Read’s summer program.
+Click on the link below to download and print PDF with detailed instructions.

 How We Select Reading Coaches

 When we receive your application we will review it to make sure it’s complete.
 (Incomplete applications will be mailed back to applicants.)

 We then check your application against our qualification requirements, read your essay and do a Washington State Patrol background check.